Martin Dempsey

-Martin “Marty” Edward Dempsey (born March 14, 1952), is a retired United States Army general who served as the 18th chairman of the Joint Chiefs of Staff from October 1, 2011 until September 25, 2015.
-He previously served as the 37th chief of Staff of the Army from April 11, 2011, to September 7, 2011.
-Before that, he served as Commanding General, U.S. Army Training and Doctrine Command, from December 8, 2008, to April 11, 2011, as Acting Commander, U.S. Central Command, from March 24, 2008, to October 30, 2008, as Deputy Commander, U.S. Central Command, from August 2007 to March 23, 2008, and as Commanding General, Multi-National Security Transition Command – Iraq (MNSTC-I), from August 2005 to August 2007.
-Dempsey assumed his assignment as Chairman of the Joint Chiefs of Staff on October 1, 2011 and stepped down from the Chairmanship on September 25, 2015.
+Martin Edward "Marty" Dempsey (born 14 March 1952), is an American retired military officer who served as the 18th chairman of the Joint Chiefs of Staff from October 2011 to September 2015.
+He previously served as the 37th chief of Staff of the Army from April to September 2011.
+Before that, he served as Commanding General, U.S. Army Training and Doctrine Command, from December 2008 to April 2011, as Acting Commander, U.S. Central Command, from March to October 2008, as Deputy Commander, U.S. Central Command, from August 2007 to March 2008, and as Commanding General, Multi-National Security Transition Command – Iraq (MNSTC-I), from August 2005 to August 2007.
+Dempsey assumed his assignment as Chairman of the Joint Chiefs of Staff in October 2011, and stepped down from the Chairmanship in September 2015.
 He has served as a professor at Duke University and as chairman of USA Basketball.

 Early life

-Dempsey was born on March 14, 1952, in Jersey City, New Jersey, and grew up in nearby Bayonne.
+Dempsey was born on 14 March 1952, in Jersey City, New Jersey, and grew up in nearby Bayonne.
 He attended John S. Burke Catholic High School in Goshen, New York.
 Dempsey is Irish American.
 Following high school, Dempsey attended the United States Military Academy at West Point and graduated with the Class of 1974.
 Dempsey's four grandparents were born in the counties of Sligo, Donegal, Mayo and Roscommon in Ireland.
 He learned a small amount of the Irish language while spending his summers in Ireland as a child.